Learning Outcomes

 Introduction

 The planning system in England and Wales regulates land use and development in the public interest.
 At the core of planning control is the concept of 'development.'
 Identifying what counts as 'development,' as defined by statute, is the first step in determining whether planning permission is required for any activity affecting land or buildings.
-For SQE2, you must be able to interpret the statutory definition, recognise key exclusions, and apply the law to real-world client instructions.
+The requirement for planning permission flows from section 57(1) TCPA 1990, which provides that planning permission is required for the carrying out of any development of land.
+For SQE2, you must be able to interpret the statutory definition, recognise key exclusions, understand the interplay with the Use Classes Order and the GPDO, and apply the law to real-world client instructions.

 The Statutory Definition of 'Development'